A creamy, indulgent avocado risotto - with no cheese! Vegan comfort food at its best.

 How do you make vegan risotto?

-Risotto might not be the first dish that comes to mind when you think about vegan food – it’s often loaded up with heaps and heaps of cheese.
-And while I can appreciate a good amount of cheese as much as the next person (…okay, probably more), it’s not exactly vegan-friendly.
+Risotto might not be the first dish that comes to mind when you think about vegan food - it's often loaded up with heaps and heaps of cheese.
+And while I love a good cheesy risotto as much as the next person (...okay, probably more), it's not exactly vegan-friendly.